github/opensource.guide/_articles/building-community.md

 There are two reasons to give your community a place to congregate.

 The first reason is for them.
+Help people get to know each other.
 People with common interests will inevitably want a place to talk about it.
-And when communication is public and accessible, anybody can read past archives to get up to speed and new people will feel more comfortable participating.
-Helping people forge connections with each other builds a stronger and more resilient community.
+And when communication is public and accessible, anybody can read past archives to get up to speed and participate.

 The second reason is for you.
 If you don't give people a public place to talk about your project, they will likely contact you directly.
 In the beginning, it may seem easy enough to respond to private messages "just this once".
 But over time, especially if your project becomes popular, you will feel exhausted.
 Resist the temptation to communicate with people about your project in private.
 Instead, direct them to a designated public channel.

 Public communication can be as simple as directing people to open an issue instead of emailing you directly or commenting on your blog.
-You could also set up a mailing list (such as [Google Groups](https://groups.google.com/forum/#!overview)) or create a Twitter account, Slack, or IRC channel for people to talk about your project.
+You could also set up a mailing list, or create a Twitter account, Slack, or IRC channel for people to talk about your project.
 Or try all of the above!

 [Kubernetes kops](https://github.com/kubernetes/kops#getting-involved) sets aside office hours every other week to help community members:

 > Kops also has time set aside every other week to offer help and guidance to the community.
 Kops maintainers have agreed to set aside time specifically dedicated to working with newcomers, helping with PRs, and discussing new features.

 Notable exceptions to public communication are: 1) security issues and 2) sensitive code of conduct violations.
 You should always have a way for people to report these issues privately.
-If you don't want to use your personal communication channels, set up a separate email address for this purpose.
+If you don't want to use your personal email, set up a dedicated email address.

 ## Growing your community